nehavm123/data550midterm/README.md

 `code/01_make_tables.R`

-  - Creates `table_one` with descriptive statistics on demographic characteristics (frequency of sex, median for age, frequency of case status)
   - Creates frequency table (`table_severe`) for disease severity (ICU and died) among those who have COVID-19 and those who do not
   - Creates frequency table (`table_resp`) for respiratory diseases (COPD and asthma) among those who have COVID-19 and those who do not
   - Creates frequency table (`table_nonresp`) for non-respiratory chronic diseases (diabetes and hypertension) among those who have COVID-19 and those who do not